-Thank you for your interest in the program, however we are not running the Peak Partners program in your area.
+Thank you for your interest in the Peak Partners program, however we do not recommend vulnerable customers participate in this program..

 While we have been unable to include you in this program at this time, you are still able contribute to the community’s energy saving efforts.